Get started today!

 The degree requires the completion of 16 courses (48 credits) based on the standards of the Pennsylvania Department of Education.
 A typical course load of three or four courses in the fall, three or four in the spring, and two to four in the summer enables candidates to complete the program in two years (two falls, two springs and one summer).

 Students are expected to perform a minimum of 100 hours of field work in addition to an internship of 15-20 hours a week for two semesters.
-A clinical coordinator assists students with placements for field work and the internship.
+A clinical coordinator assists students with placements for practicum and the internship.

 The culminating experience is the student’s comprehensive portfolio.